Bill Walsh Legacy Game

 The Bill Walsh Legacy Game is the name given to the San Jose State–Stanford football rivalry.
-It is a college football rivalry between the San Jose State Spartans football team of San José State University and the Stanford Cardinal football team of Stanford University.
-The two teams have played each other 67 times since 1900.
-The rivalry is currently on hiatus due to non-conference scheduling conflicts.
-Stanford leads the series 52–14–1.
+It is a college football rivalry between the San Jose State Spartans football team of San Jose State University and the Stanford Cardinal football team of Stanford University.
+The two teams have played each other 69 times since 1900.
+The rivalry was named in honor of Bill Walsh, following his death in 2007.
+Walsh played at San Jose State and had two stints as Stanford's head coach.